-A Merced Subbasin Stakeholder Engagement Strategy was developed (see Appendix N) to achieve the following goals:
+During the development of the original 2020 GSP, Aa Merced Subbasin Stakeholder Engagement Strategy was developed (see Appendix NAppendix N) to achieve the following goals:

-- Conduct an inclusive outreach and education process that best supports the success of well-prepared GSP and that meets SGMA requirements. - Offer a comprehensive, transparent outreach and education process that builds understanding and trust among the various stakeholders. - Using a Planning Roadmap, that aligns the public engagement opportunities with the development of technical information at key points throughout the project, create an atmosphere of clear, concise, transparent, reliable information flow and opportunities for input. - Engagement methods used will be evaluated throughout the GSP process and modified as needed.

-(Woodard & Curran, 2018a)
+- Conduct an inclusive outreach and education process that best supports the success of well-prepared GSP and that meets SGMA requirements. - Offer a comprehensive, transparent outreach and education process that builds understanding and trust among the various stakeholders. - Using a Planning Roadmap, that aligns the public engagement opportunities with the development of technical information at key points throughout the project, create an atmosphere of clear, concise, transparent, reliable information flow and opportunities for input. - Engagement methods used will be evaluated throughout the GSP process and modified as needed. - \(Woodard & Curran, 2018a)